A notice to pilots

 Seats and any area that a passenger might come in contact with

-Pilots must have the following equipment on board:
+Pilots should have the following equipment on board:

-Face masks must be worn by both pilot and passenger(s) prior to entering the aircraft.
+Face masks are encouraged to be worn by both pilot and passenger(s) prior to entering the aircraft.

 Gloves are encouraged to be worn on board by all members inside the aircraft.

 All parties must follow government safety guidelines with regards to COVID 19 as much as possible.

 Check the general condition of the aircraft (especially control surfaces) for signs of any damage (by person or wildlife).

 Avoid touching your face where possible (eyes, nose and mouth).